-Bitcoin is a fantastic investment but making sure that each transaction is legitimate and true can be difficult.
+Bitcoin is a fantastic investment, but making sure that each transaction is legitimate and right can be difficult.
 When it comes to both sending and receiving bitcoin transactions, it is always best to know a bit about the process and about what to expect while you are waiting for your bitcoin transactions to be confirmed and what to expect if that confirmation does not come.

 What is a Bitcoin Transaction and Confirmation?

 Transactions are sent into a memory pool where they await their confirmation.
-Miners and nodes pick up on these transactions when they are sent and then confirm that the sender address is correct and real and that the sender actually ahs enough bitcoin to complete the transaction.
-After the confirmation, a timestamped block is added to the blockchain and the transaction becomes harder and harder for hackers to alter.
+Miners and nodes pick up on these transactions when they are sent and then confirm that the sender’s address is correct and real and that the sender has enough bitcoin to complete the transaction.
+After the confirmation, a timestamped block is added to the blockchain, and the transaction becomes harder and harder for hackers to alter.

 Why are Confirmations Important?

-The block chain of any one transaction and its number of confirmations is important for a few different reasons.
-The first confirmation is of course the most important as it does start the chain and build the foundation for the confirmation process.
+The blockchain of any one transaction and its number of confirmations is essential for a few different reasons.
+The first confirmation is, of course, the most important as it does start the chain and build the foundation for the confirmation process.

-For starters, one confirmation is great, it does start the chain and it does get the process rolling, however, it is easier to fake that one confirmation than it is to fake ten for instance.
-Most vendors do require more than one, usually around three, confirmations in order to accept and then process the transactions.
+For starters, one confirmation is great, it does start the chain, and it does get the process rolling.
+However, it is easier to fake that one confirmation than it is to counterfeit ten, for instance.
+Most vendors do require more than one, usually around three, confirmations to accept and then process the transactions.
 For transactions that are a greater risk, the Bitcoin community typically requires six or more confirmations.
-The moral of the story is, the more confirmations any one transaction has the more secure it is, the more reliable it is, and the less likely it is that the transaction can be tampered with or changed in any manner.
+The moral of the story is, the more confirmations any one transaction has, the more secure it is, the more reliable it is, and the less likely it is that the transaction can be tampered with or changed in any manner.

 What Happens to Unconfirmed Bitcoin Transactions?

 A transaction can be confirmed, unconfirmed or rejected.
-When an unconfirmed transaction is confirmed and a block chain is created, the transaction becomes confirmed and moves on.
-When the transaction is not confirmed and is instead rejected, the transaction is rejected.
-A rejection can occur due to a few different factors.
+When an unconfirmed transaction is confirmed, and a blockchain is created, the transaction becomes confirmed and moves on.
+When the transaction is not confirmed and is instead rejected, the transaction is denied.
+Rejection can occur due to a few different factors.
 If the sender is not a real sender, if the sender address does not have enough coins to complete the transaction, or if the recipient is found to be fraudulent, these can all lead to rejection.

 If the transaction fee is very low, the miner is less likely to pick it up and work the order.
 These transactions can stay in the memory pool indefinitely if they are not picked up or rejected.
-Transactions that are unconfirmed can be moved forward by the sender if they offer certain methods and incentives to miners.
+Unconfirmed transactions can be moved forward by the sender if they offer specific methods and incentives to miners.

 Moving Unconfirmed Bitcoin Transactions

 There are a few ways you can encourage these orders to be picked up.
-The first is the replace by fee protocol.
-This means that in some cases you can replace the old transaction with a wallet that has a higher transaction rate which can encourage the transaction to be pushed through.
-If this is not an option there are other methods.
+The first is replace by fee protocol.
+This means that in some cases, you can replace the old transaction with a wallet that has a higher transaction rate, which can encourage the transaction to be pushed through.
+If this is not an option, there are other methods.

 Why Worry About Confirmation?